maxotta/kiv-ds-vagrant/demo-4/README.md

 *Figure 3: Portainer dashboard*

-or and overview of containers:
+or an overview of containers:

 ![Container list](images/demo-4-portainer-container-list.png)